 This shortcut has considerable merit, because the fact of being logically implies the eternity of being in one form or another, manifest or latent.
 Conversely, you cannot derive the fact of being—at some degree zero of existence—from absolute nothingness.
 The modifier “absolute” marks a clear and critical distinction between the type of nothingness just mentioned and relative nothingness, containing the potentiality of being, which precedes and explains the actuality of being.

 This relative nothingness is therefore a latent form of being that constitutes the generative foundation of being in its manifest form.
 It is logically inferred from this manifest form of being, which excludes the possibility of absolute nothingness.
 In other words, the fact of being admits of neither beginning nor end, though it can alternate between potentiality and actuality.
-It is self-sufficient and self-explanatory.
+It is not only self-evident but also self-sufficient.
 As such, it can perfectly fulfil the role normally assigned to God in great religions, the latter being relegated—from this pantheistic perspective—to the status of superfluous or expendable mental construct.

 So the only reasonable question that remains appears to read as follows: How does the universe exist, given the eternal necessity of its existence?
 Science—which is predicated on the study of the objective exteriority of things, dubbed physical, as opposed to the subjective interiority of the scientists, namely their consciousness that is the nonphysical bedrock of their observations and conceptualizations—has much to say about that.
 And yet, it must be stressed that by reason of its outward focus, science is mute on the subject of consciousness proper (distinct from brain states, evidenced by such neuroscientific techniques as functional MRI’s).